stubma/cocos2dx-classical/README.md

 1. base on cocos2dx v2 **(Done)**
 2. merge my cocos2dx-better **(Done)**
 3. provide fully lua support, in quick-cocos2dx 3.x way **(Done)**
-	* quick 3.x binding generator is migrated as autolua, and all lua binding for cocos2dx-classical is generated.
-HelloLua sample is tested and result is fine.
-Sure it needs more testing but basically it works.
 4. fix v2 bugs **(Always in progress)**

 何时结束